 The Civil Service Exam, conducted by the UPSC, recruits personnel into the prestigious civil services of India.
 Candidates who clear this exam can join the services as IAS, IPS, IFS, IRS officers, etc. The three-stage exam is conducted annually and begins with the UPSC Prelims.

-The IAS Prelims 2020 is scheduled to be held on May 31, 2020.
-The IAS Mains will be held in September this year.
+The IAS Prelims 2020 is scheduled to be held on 4th October 2020.
+The IAS Mains will be held from 8th January 2021 onwards.
 If you wish to take the IAS exam, you must apply for the same online only through the official UPSC website.
 You will also have to pay the fees (unless you are exempted).
 On this page, you can get all the important details such as how to apply for the IAS prelims exam, guidelines to fill in the form, pay the fees, UPSC exam important dates, and other relevant information.

 Before you start, you must check whether you are eligible to take the UPSC IAS exam or not.
 If you are a graduate and between the ages of 21 and 32, you can take the exam provided you satisfy a few other criteria as well.
 And, there are relaxations for candidates who are eligible for reservations.
 For more on UPSC eligibility criteria, click on the linked article.
 For all other details such as IAS syllabus, preparation material, UPSC booklist, please check the table below.